BlueBrain/BioExplorer/README.md

 In the nervous system, a synapse is a structure that permits a neuron (or nerve cell) to pass an electrical or chemical signal to another neuron.
 Synapses can be classified by the type of cellular structures serving as the pre- and post-synaptic components.
 The vast majority of synapses in the mammalian nervous system are classical axo-dendritic synapses (an axon connecting to a dendrite).

 ![___](./bioexplorer/pythonsdk/doc/source/images/synapses.png)

+An example dataset is available on the [Blue Brain Neuro-Glia-Vasculature Portal](https://bbp.epfl.ch/ngv-portal/anatomy/experimental-data/)

 References:
 * [Thalamic control of sensory enhancement and sleep spindle properties in a biophysical model of thalamoreticular microcircuitry](http://biorxiv.org/lookup/doi/10.1101/2022.02.28.482273)